millerjem/zarf-hello-world/onboarding.md

      git push origin main
      ```
   5. **Accessing Pipeline Artifacts**:
-     - After the pipeline completes, access Zarf packages and UDS bundles in the GitLab Artifacts section of the pipeline job.
+     Options 1:
-     - Download tarballs for deployment or transfer to air-gapped environments via physical media (e.g., USB drive).
+     - After the pipeline completes, access Zarf packages and UDS bundles in the GitLab Artifacts, Packages, or Registry section of the pipeline job.
-  6. **Transferring to Air-Gapped Environments**:
+     - Pull packages/bundles or download tarballs for deployment or transfer to air-gapped environments via physical media (e.g., USB drive).
-     - Download the Zarf package or UDS bundle tarballs from the GitLab Artifacts.
+  7. **Transferring to Air-Gapped Environments**:
      - Transfer the tarballs, along with Zarf CLI, UDS CLI, and `zarf init` package, to the air-gapped machine using secure physical media.
      - Follow the air-gapped deployment steps in the deployment section.